Aditya Chopra: 2004: Breakthrough in production

 YRF launched a number of budding screenwriters and directors under their banner throughout these years.
 Directors and screenwriters such as Karan Johar (his Kuch Kuch Hota Hai was co-produced and released by Yash Raj Film Distributors), Kunal Kohli, Kabir Khan, Sanjay Gadhvi, Jaideep Sahni, Siddharth Anand, Shimit Amin, Habib Faisal, Shaad Ali, Maneesh Sharma and Vijay Acharya debuted under YRF and have gone on to become independent entities in films.
 The company also produced films for filmmakers such as Anil Mehta and Pradeep Sarkar under their banner.
-The company was eventually ranked at Number 1 (among the most successful film production companies in India) in a survey conducted by Filmfare and at Number 27 (among the most successful film production companies in the world) in a survey by The Hollywood Reporter, both under the vice-chairmanship of Chopra.
+The company was eventually ranked at Number 1 (among the most successful film production companies in India) in a survey conducted by Filmfare and at number 27 (among the most successful film production companies in the world) in a survey by The Hollywood Reporter, both under the vice-chairmanship of Chopra.

 Return to film direction: Befikre (2016)

-In September 2015, YRF announced Chopra's directorial comeback, titled Befikre, scheduled for a December 2016 release.
-In October 2015, it was announced that Ranveer Singh and Vaani Kapoor would be cast in the lead roles.
+In September 2015, YRF announced Chopra's directorial comeback with the romantic comedy Befikre, scheduled for a December 2016 release.
+In October 2015, it was announced that Ranveer Singh and Vaani Kapoor were cast in the lead roles.
 In December 2015, YRF announced that the music of the film will be produced by Vishal–Shekhar and Jaideep Sahni, both of whom would return to collaborate with YRF after roughly 9 years.
-This would mark Chopra's directorial comeback after roughly 8 years (his Rab Ne Bana Di Jodi released in 2008).
+The film marked Chopra's directorial comeback 8 years after Rab Ne Bana Di Jodi (2008).
 A theatrical trailer of the film was released at the Eiffel Tower and across social media platforms in the month of October.
 The film was budgeted at ₹70 crore (including print and advertising costs) and released across 2900 screens worldwide on 9 December 2016.
 It opened to widespread negative reviews across platforms and faced heavy losses to its business because of the currency demonetisation implied by the Government of India a few days prior to its release.
-The film managed to gross ₹63 crore after a two-week theatrical run at the global box office failing to manage break-even business for YRF.
+The film managed to gross ₹63 crore after a two-week theatrical run at the global box office, failing to manage break-even business for YRF.